adnjoo/dueltasks/app/views/posts/introducing-dueltasks.md

 Tired of boring to-do lists? [**DuelTasks**](/) makes task management more fun using a competitive twist to keep you motivated!

-DuelTasks is a productivity app where tasks become challenges.

 Set a deadline, choose a challenger, and stay accountable with real stakes.

 ## Key Features